leafpetersen/dep-generic-methods/proposal.md

 Issues with forwards compatibility with respect to more powerful generic systems and with respect to inference of type arguments are discussed in the previous section.
-For the most part, this proposal is forward compatible with rank-2 and higher polymorphism, except for the implicit instantation rule for escaping uses of generic methods.
-Implicit instantation for both escaping uses and for invocations is a point of potential forwards incompatibility for inference of type arguments, as discussed above.
+For the most part, this proposal is forward compatible with rank-2 and higher polymorphism, except for the implicit instantiation rule for escaping uses of generic methods.
+Implicit instantiation for both escaping uses and for invocations is a point of potential forwards incompatibility for inference of type arguments, as discussed above.